-Simplicity and ease of use are the highlights in this 2019 Wealthsimple review.
-This is one of the easiest ways to start investing.
-Signing up consists of a simple, three-step process that involves completing an online application, imprinting your E-signature on the required Investment Management Agreements, and entering your account information.
-After this, your new Wealthsimple account will be ready in five business days so you can begin investing.
+Signing up consists of a simple process that involves completing an online application on their website, entering your email address, giving your E-signature on the required Investment Management Agreements, and entering your account information, including your bank account to make a transfer.
+After this, your new Wealthsimple account will be ready in a few days so you can begin investing.

-Wealthsimple will offer free 401(k) assistance, tax loss harvesting, portfolio rebalancing, automatic weekly, bi-weekly, and monthly deposits, and socially-responsible investing in a fully automated account.
-It might be not as flexible as other Robo Advisors, but Wealthsimple shines when it comes to ease of use.
+Wealthsimple offers free 401(k) assistance, tax-loss harvesting, portfolio rebalancing, automatic weekly, bi-weekly, and monthly deposits, and socially responsible investing in a fully automated account.
+It might be not as flexible as some services, but Wealthsimple shines when it comes to ease of use.

 Wealthsimple Black is appropriate for investors with account balances of $100,000 and up.
-Clients under the Wealthsimple Black will pay lower management fees of 0.4% and get goal-based investing.
-You also get dedicated financial planning from expert advisors so you can earn more on your investment accounts.
+Clients under this plan will pay a lower management fee of 0.4% and get goal-based investing.
+You also get dedicated financial planning from expert financial advisors so you can meet your financial goals.

 Your investment portfolio will consist of ETFs from 16 asset classes.
 You also get individual stocks for halal portfolios.
-Wealthsimple also shines in this regard since it gives American investors the opportunity to invest in socially responsible companies and halal investing products.
-If you are a socially responsible investor or if you are seeking halal investment choices that comply with Islamic law, you will definitely love the Wealthsimple Robo Advisor.
+Wealthsimple also shines in this regard since it gives American investors the opportunity to invest in SRI portfolios, and halal investing products.
+If you are a socially responsible investor or if you are seeking halal investment choices, you will definitely love your investment options with Wealthsimple.

 Wealthsimple also has a brilliant micro-investing service that the company calls Wealthsimple Roundup.
 The service allows you to invest spare change in a smart portfolio using low-cost ETFs.
 It is simple and easy to use.
 All you need is to turn on the Roundup feature in the Wealthsimple mobile app.
 Every time you make a purchase using your debit or credit card, the service will round up the purchase to the nearest dollar and invest the spare change.